 Why is AOP gaining popularity?

-AOP is gaining popularity as water shortages and droughts force water treatment facilities to explore alternative water sources and consider wastewater recycling.
+AOP is gaining popularity as water shortages and droughts impose on water treatment facilities to explore alternative water sources and consider wastewater recycling.
 The Advanced Oxidation Process (AOP) is a recent advancement in oxidation that combines ozone and UV into one system, maximizing disinfection, water clarity, and chloramine removal.
-It is highly reactive and fast, effectively removing taste, odor, and organic micropollutants that are difficult to remove with ozonation alone.
+AOP is highly reactive and fast, effectively removing taste, odor, and organic micropollutants that are difficult to remove with ozonation alone.
 AOP is also used for the destruction of organic or inorganic contaminants in water.
 Despite its limitations, such as its short half-life and lack of a lasting or measurable residual in the water, AOP is becoming an increasingly popular choice in water treatment.

 What are the Pros of AOP Devices?

-The pros of AOP devices include their ability to kill organisms like Cryptosporidium parvum and Giardia lamblia, destroy combined chlorine, chloramine, oxidation by-products, organics, microorganisms, and micro-contaminants.
+The pros of AOP devices include their ability to kill organisms like Cryptosporidium parvum and Giardia lamblia, eliminate combined chlorine, chloramine, oxidation by-products, organics, microorganisms, and micro-contaminants.
 They are more powerful than chlorine and do not add lasting chemicals to the water.
-AOP devices can reduce chlorine consumption by 50 to 90% depending on the device and conditions, and they provide better water quality.
+AOP devices reduce chlorine consumption by 50 to 90% depending on the device and conditions, and they provide better water quality.

 What are the Cons of AOP Devices?